Frans-jude/Everyday-market-app/README.md

 ## AI Assistance

-I used OpenAI Codex and ChatGPT for assistance with debugging Angular routing, reactive forms, validation logic, standalone components, and custom styling.
-All code was reviewed, tested, and understood before submission.
+I used OpenAI Codex and ChatGPT for assistance with debugging Angular routing issues, ESLint errors, reactive forms, and understanding concepts such as Angular validation, routing, and testing.
+All code was reviewed, tested, and understood by me before submission.
 ---

 ## Author